ElieHousseini/ElieHousseini/README.md

 ## Expanding my horizons 🌈📚

-I'm currently delving into the world of PHP OOP (Object-Oriented Programming) and Symfony to broaden my backend development skills
+I'm currently delving into the world of PHP OOP (Object-Oriented Programming) and Laravel to broaden my backend development skills

 ## Collaboration and Future Projects 🤝🚀